“And You [Caiaphas] will see the Son of Man . . . coming on the Clouds of Heaven.”–When did Caiaphas Die?

 “And you [the high priest] will see the Son of Man sitting at the right hand of the Mighty One”: Caiaphas, the High Priest, may have seen Jesus at the Right Hand of God in Acts 6-7.
 The High Priest was present at the Stoning of Stephen when Steven looked up to the Sky and saw Jesus at the Right Hand of God.

-The information in the following paragraph was kindly provided by Ron, a reader of this website.
-In Mark 14:61-62, Jesus says that the high priest will see him at the right hand of God.
-This prophecy appears to have been fulfilled, in part, in Acts 6-7.
+In Mark 14:62 Jesus says the following in response to the high priest: “And you will see the Son of Man sitting at the right hand of the Mighty One and coming on the clouds of heaven.”
+Did Caiaphas survive to witness Jesus coming on the clouds of heaven?
+Much of the information in the following paragraph was kindly provided by Ron, a reader of this website.
+In Mark 14:61-62, Jesus says that the high priest may live to see Him at the right hand of God.
+This prophecy may have been fulfilled, at least in part, in Acts 6-7.
 According to Acts 6-7, Stephen was brought before the high priest and the Sanhedrin.
 While in their presence, Stephen presented the Gospel.
 He was then immediately put to death.
 At this time, Stephen looked up to heaven in the presence of the high priest in Acts 7:55-56 and “saw the glory of God, and Jesus standing at the right hand of God; and he said, ‘Behold, I see the heavens opened up and the Son of Man standing at the right hand of God.’”
-Stephen’s accusers then covered their eyes in Acts 7:57 and rushed at him to put him to death.
+Stephen’s accusers then covered their ears in Acts 7:57 and rushed at him to put him to death.

-In Daniel 7:13-14, Jesus, the Son of Man, is seen in a vision coming on the clouds of heaven and given dominion over all nations.
-Thus Caiaphas having resurrected to the judgment seat in heaven may have also seen Jesus coming on the clouds of heaven and being seated at the right hand of God on his heavenly throne on the Day of Judgment after Caiaphas resurrected from the dead.
-Interestingly, Caiaphas probably also saw Jesus coming on the clouds while he was still alive.
+As stated above in Daniel 7:13-14, Jesus, the Son of Man, is seen in a vision coming on the clouds of heaven and given dominion over all nations.
+Perhaps Caiaphas having resurrected to the judgment seat in heaven may have also seen Jesus coming on the clouds of heaven and being seated at the right hand of God on His heavenly throne on the Day of Judgment after Caiaphas resurrected from the dead?

-Caiaphas Probably Lived to Witness the Jewish War: Though it is not Known when Caiaphas Died, He Probably lived to Witness at Least the Start of the Jewish War Since He was Probably Younger than His Father-in-Law Who was 87 when the Jewish War Began.
+Caiaphas Probably Lived to Witness the Jewish War: Though it is not Known when Caiaphas Died, He may have lived to Witness at Least the Start of the Jewish War Since He was Probably Younger than His Father-in-Law Who was 87 when the Jewish War Began.

 Caiaphas and Ananus Probably Lived to Witness the Jewish War: The High Priest Addressed by Jesus in Mark 14:61-62 also appears to be Ananus.
-Ananus also likely survived to see Jesus coming on the Clouds of Heaven.
+Ananus also may have survived to see Jesus coming on the Clouds of Heaven.

 Caiaphas Probably Lived to Witness the Jewish War: Various Traditions Concerning the Death of Caiaphas

-Jesus made his first and perhaps most glorious appearance in the clouds at the start of the Jewish War in A.D.
-66. At this time, Flavius Josephus among other historians records an army of angels seen in the clouds.
-This army of angels in the clouds literally fulfills Biblical descriptions of the second coming as described in Revelation 19.
+Jesus made His first and perhaps most glorious appearance in the clouds at the start of the Jewish War in A.D.
+66. At this time, Flavius Josephus among other historians records an army of angels seen on the clouds.
+This army of angels on the clouds literally fulfills Biblical descriptions of the second coming as described in Revelation 19.
 In Revelation 19 Jesus leads an army of angels on horseback in the sky.
-During the Jewish War and the death of the lawless one, I believe Jesus made several miraculous appearances.
-These various appearances of Christ during and shortly after the Jewish War are a climatic exemplification and fulfillment of seemingly all the various ways in which God appeared to people in the Old and New Testaments.
-They also seem to literally fulfill every detail of every prophecy concerning the parousia or second coming.
+Throughout the Jewish War Jesus appears to have manifested Himself in many diverse ways.
+These varied manifestations seem to mirror all the assorted ways in which God appeared to people throughout the Bible.
+They also fulfill every Biblical detail concerning the parousia or second coming.
 See Historical Evidence that Jesus was LITERALLY SEEN in the Clouds in the First Century.